 MacOS and Windows have plenty of support already by software such as Karabiner or AutoHotKey.
-When it comes to Linux, XCape would be the comparable option.
+When it comes to Linux/GNOME, XCape would be the comparable option.
 I tried it out for a couple of weeks, played with its configuration, and found that it didn't keep up.

 Seeing as the main point of this rebinding is largely Vim-fu, making several quick keystrokes involving a change of mode has to work perfectly.
 Unfortunately, XCape frequently misses input causing minor confusion at best and leaving you making random incorrect keystrokes in Normal mode at worst.